 I found, to my surprise, that cover designers, copyeditors, typesetters and printers within the traditional industry were also keen to tap into the growing trend for quality self-publishing, and were prepared to accommodate the (fledgeling) Swallow Books.

 Dances with the Daffodils has sold well, garnered good reviews, enjoyed numerous print runs, was shortlisted for Lakeland Book of the Year in 2014, and has now been published in two editions.
 Spurred on by that success, I'm now completing my second novel (see more below), as well as offering my self-publishing service to fellow writers.

 Independent publishing has come of age.
 With Swallow Books, writers can use all the tools of the big publishers – top-quality editing, copyediting, proofreading, typesetting, cover-designing and printing – but also enjoy personal control over copyright, royalties, design, distribution and marketing.
-If your book is ready to take to the next level, and you're prepared to invest your money in its high-quality production, do contact me.
+If your book is ready to take to the next level, and you're prepared to invest your money in its high-quality production, do contact us.